raiguard/ModernGadgets/Skins/ModernGadgets/@Resources/Readme.txt

 ----------------------------------------
 ABOUT

-ModernGadgets are Rainmeter versions of the classic AddGadgets.com system monitoring gadgets, updated and enhanced to feel more "modern".
-The included Config skin also lets you change gadget settings, and check for skin suite updates.
+ModernGadgets includes Rainmeter versions of the classic AddGadgets.com system monitoring gadgets, updated and enhanced to give them a "modern" feel.
+Several features and functionalities are based on "Gadgets" by SilverAzide, and "illustro Gadgets" by iamanai.

-This skin suite comes with the HWiNFO and ActiveNet plugins.
-These plugins are third-party, and therefore any issues caused by them are not the responsibility of the skin pack author.
+ModernGadgets includes several third-party plugins and addons.
+Any issues with these plugins/addons are not the responsibility of the skin pack author.

 ----------------------------------------
 LICENSE AND CREDITS

 This software is released to you under a Creative Commons BY-NC-SA 3.0 license.

-Programming, UI: iamanai
+Programming, Design - iamanai
-ActiveNet Plugin, HWiNFO How-to: SilverAzide
+ActiveNet Plugin - SilverAzide
-HWiNFO Plugin: Stangowner
+HWiNFO Plugin - Stangowner
-RainFile: Kaelri
+RainFile - Kaelri
-RainRGB and Rainmeter: Jeffrey Morley
+RainRGB - Jeffrey Morley

 ----------------------------------------
 CONTACT